 One list for everything.

 In ConvertKit you only have one list.
-This took my mind a bit of time to wrap my head around…but it’s awesome.
 Instead of multiple lists, ConvertKit uses “tags” to identify what your subscriber is interested (or not interested in).
 Tags are similar to MailChimp groups, but a heck of a lot easier to setup and use.
 Since you only have one list, subscribers are only counted once, but can be endlessly tagged.
 (In MailChimp subscriber count is based on lists – so the same person could be counted multiple times, which can add up when you’re paying a monthly fee).

 The signup forms.
 Finally easy for everyone.